-- The concept of the "Clockwork Universe" was accepted after Isaac Newton's laws of motion, and the improved analytical techniques for finding the equations for a system by Lagrange and Hamilton. - Such a universe is completely determined by its initial conditions to evolve predictably with time (particularly championed by Laplace). - Poincaré was the first person to see that Newton's laws of motion, in fact, predicted chaos all along.
+- The concept of the Clockwork Universe was accepted after Isaac Newton's laws of motion became canon (1690), and the improved analytical techniques for finding the equations for a system by Lagrange (1790) and Hamilton (1835). - Such a universe is completely determined by its initial conditions to evolve predictably with time (particularly championed by Laplace). - Poincaré was the first person to see that Newton's laws of motion, in fact, predicted chaos all along.